 Quantifying the speed of linguistic change is challenging because the historical evolution of languages is sparsely documented.
 Consequently, traditional methods rely on phylogenetic reconstruction.
 Here, we propose a model-based approach to the problem through the analysis of language change as a stochastic process combining vertical descent, spatial interactions, and mutations in both dimensions.
 A notion of linguistic temperature emerges naturally from this analysis as a dimensionless measure of the propensity of a linguistic feature to undergo change.
 We demonstrate how temperatures of linguistic features can be inferred from their present-day geospatial distributions, without recourse to information about their phylogenies.
 Thus, the evolutionary dynamics of language, operating across thousands of years, leave a measurable geospatial signature.
 This signature licenses inferences about the historical evolution of languages even in the absence of longitudinal data.

-Kauhanen, H., Gopal, D., Galla T. & Bermúdez-Otero, R. (in prep.)
-Geospatial distributions reflect rates of evolution of features of language. arXiv, 1801.09637.
+Kauhanen, H., Gopal, D., Galla T. & Bermúdez-Otero, R. (2021) Geospatial distributions reflect temperatures of linguistic features.
+Science Advances, 7, eabe6540.